SanskritiGupta-03/Movite/README.md

-# Movix
+# Movite
 A React Based Online Movie Information Website

 Wanna know about a partciular movie?
 Wanna know about the cast details, imdb rating or watch the trailer!
 We got you covered!
-Visit our site Movix right now!!!
+Visit our site movite right now!!!
 <br />

-The site is live at https://movix-nu-coral.vercel.app/ 😍😍😍 VISIT RIGHT NOW!!!
+The site is live at https://movite-nu-coral.vercel.app/ 😍😍😍 VISIT RIGHT NOW!!!

 ## Tech Stack 🗃
 React | SCSS